Attention Meets Post-hoc Interpretability: A Mathematical Perspective

 \citet{brunner2020identifiability} theoretically demonstrate that attention weights can be decomposed into two parts, with the \emph{effective attention} part focusing on the effective input without being biased by its representation.
 This work is further expanded by \citet{kobayashi2020attention} and \citet{sun2021effective}, who conduct a more in-depth evaluation.
 They find that alternative attention distributions obtained through adversarial training perform poorly, suggesting that the attention mechanism of RNNs indeed learns something useful.
 This finding contradicts the claim by \citet{jain2019attention} that attention weights do not provide meaningful explanations.

 It is important to note that there is currently no definitive theoretical support for either side of the debate on whether attention serves as an explanation.
 The positions presented by both \citet{jain2019attention} and \citet{wiegreffe2019attention} are primarily based on empirical experiments.
-The subsequent debate provide valuable insights and provoke thoughtful discussion, but do not conclusively prove or disprove the interpretability of attention mechanisms.
+The subsequent debate provided valuable insights and provoked thoughtful discussion, but did not conclusively prove or disprove the interpretability of attention mechanisms.